dailymuse/oz/README.md

 ## Built-In Plugins ##

 Oz comes with a number of built-in plugins to faciliate rapid development.
-You can get details of what these plugins expose via:

-    oz explore <plugin name>

-Example:

-    oz explore oz.core

 ### Core (`oz.core`) ###